X

 What is generative AI art?

-Generative AI art is created by AI models that are trained on existing art.
-The model is trained on billions of images found across the internet.
+Generative AI art, including images, is created by AI models trained on billions of images.
 The model uses this data to learn styles of pictures and then uses this insight to generate new art when prompted by an individual through text.

 Also: How to use ChatGPT to make charts and tables

-A popular example of an AI art generator is DALL-E. However, there are plenty of other AI generators on the market that are just as good, if not more capable, and that can be used for different requirements.
-Bing's Image Generator is Microsoft's take on the technology, which leverages a more advanced version of DALL-E 2 and is currently viewed by ZDNET as the best AI art generator.
+A popular example of an AI art generator is DALL-E. However, plenty of other AI generators are on the market and are just as good, if not more capable.
+These tools can also be used for different requirements.

 Although it's not the same image, the new image has elements of an artist's original work, which is not credited to them.
-A specific style that is unique to the artist can, therefore, end up being replicated by AI and used to generate a new image, without the original artist knowing or approving.
-The debate about whether AI-generated art is really 'new' or even 'art' is likely to continue for many years.
+A specific style unique to the artist can be replicated by AI and used to generate a new image, without the original artist knowing or approving.
+The debate about whether AI-generated art is 'new' or even 'art' will continue for many years.

 What are some shortcomings of generative AI?

-Generative AI models take a vast amount of content from across the internet and then use the information they are trained on to make predictions and create an output for the prompt you input.
-These predictions are based off the data the models are fed, but there are no guarantees the prediction will be correct, even if the responses sound plausible.
+Generative AI models take a vast amount of content from across the internet and then use the information they are trained on to make predictions and create an output for the prompts you input.
+These predictions are based on the data the models are fed, but there are no guarantees the prediction will be correct, even if the responses sound plausible.

-The responses might also incorporate biases inherent in the content the model has ingested from the internet, but there is often no way of knowing whether that's the case.
-Both of these shortcomings have caused major concerns regarding the role of generative AI in the spread of misinformation.
+The responses might also incorporate biases inherent in the content the model has ingested from the internet, but there is often no way of knowing whether that's true.
+These shortcomings have caused major concerns regarding the spread of misinformation due to generative AI.

 Also: 4 things Claude AI can do that ChatGPT can't

-There are plenty of examples of chatbots, for example, providing incorrect information or simply making things up to fill the gaps.
+There are examples of chatbots providing incorrect information or simply making things up to fill the gaps.
 While the results from generative AI can be intriguing and entertaining, it would be unwise, certainly in the short term, to rely on the information or content they create.

-Some generative AI models, such as Bing Chat or GPT-4, are attempting to bridge that source gap by providing footnotes with sources that enable users to not only know where their response is coming from, but to also verify the accuracy of the response.
+Some generative AI models, such as Copilot, are attempting to bridge that source gap by providing footnotes with sources that enable users to understand where their response comes from and verify its accuracy.

 Editorial standards